ethereum-optimism/.github/CONTRIBUTING.md

 ## Steps for the PR author

 1. Ensure that tests pass and code is lint free.
 You can run `yarn test` and `yarn lint` locally to check.
-2. Update the README.md if any changes invalidate or extend its current content.
+1. Update the README.md if your changes invalidate or extend its current content.
-3. Include tests for any new functionality.
+1. Include tests for any new functionality.
-4. Reference relevant issues in your PR comment.
+1. Reference relevant issues in your PR comment.

 Unless your PR is ready for immediate review and merging, please mark it as 'draft' (or simply do not open a PR yet).

+We aim to provide a meaningful response to all PRs and issues from external contributors within 2 business days.

 ## Steps for PR Reviewers

 We distinguish between two classes of PR, those which modify production code (ie. smart contracts, go-ethereum), and those which do not (ie. dev tooling, test scripts, comments).

+In either case: once a code owner has reviewed and approved a PR, they should either merge it, or indicate what further review they deem necessary (and from whom).
+The intent here is to reduce the number of "approved" PRs which are not merged.

 ### 1. PRs which modify production code

 The reviewer's job is to check that the PR:

 1. Conforms to the specification (WIP, not yet public), or has an issue describing the additional functionality which a code owner has approved.
-2. Is appropriately tested.
+1. Is appropriately tested.
-3. Does not introduce security issues.
+1. Does not introduce security issues.

-After a code owner reviews and approves a PR, they should either merge it, or indicate what further review they deem necessary (and from whom).
-The intent here is to reduce the number of "approved" PRs which are not merged.
+#### Production Code Merge Criteria

+1. All CI checks MUST pass.
-For production code PRs, the default assumption is that at least 2 code owners must approve.
+1. At least 2 code owners must approve.
-In the case of very simple changes, a single code owner may choose to merge at their discretion.
+1. In the case of very simple changes, a single code owner may choose to merge at their discretion.

 ### 2. Other PRs

 For PRs which do not modify production code (ie. test, dev tooling),

 The reviewer's job is to check that the PR:

 1. Is correct.
-2. Is desirable.
+1. Is desirable.

-After a code owner reviews and approves a PR, they should either merge it, or indicate what further review they deem necessary (and from whom).
+#### Non-Production Code Merge Criteria

+1. All CI checks MUST pass
+1. A single
+1. In the case of very simple changes, a single code owner may choose to merge at their discretion.

 ## Code of Conduct